Are You Ready to Buy Your First Home?

-I want to buy my first house, but with prices escalating at such a crazy pace, I’m feeling unsure.
+I want to buy my first house but with mortgage rates going up—and prices not really coming down—I’m feeling even more uncertain.
 Is this an okay time to buy, and if so, can you help me figure out what I can afford?

-In addition, the transaction costs of buying a home can be steep, which is why many experts recommend not buying a home unless you’re confident you’ll be able to stay put for at least five to seven years.
-On the other side of the coin, a ‘starter’ home can be your entry into the real estate market.
-If you delay and prices continue to rise, it can be that much more difficult to take this first step.
+Plus, transaction costs of buying a home can be steep, which is why many experts recommend not buying unless you’re confident you can stay put for at least five to seven years.
+On the other hand, a ‘starter’ home can be your entry into the real estate market.
+If you delay and prices and/or interest rates continue to rise, it could be that much more difficult to take this first step.

 Guidelines to help you get started

 There are several general guidelines for determining how much house you can afford—or how much you can borrow.
-The CFPB has some great resources for new homebuyers.
 Some lenders say you can afford a mortgage that's roughly two to two and a half times your annual income.
 Others may go up as high as five or more times your income, depending on your other assets, future earnings potential, credit score and other debts.

 It's good to know how much someone might be willing to lend you, but even more important is how much you can afford to pay.
-So the rule I go back to—and many lenders do as well—is the 28/36 rule.
-This rule suggests total housing costs shouldn’t exceed 28 percent of your gross monthly income.
+So the rule I go back to is the 28/36 rule.
+This guideline suggests total housing costs shouldn’t exceed 28 percent of your gross monthly income.
 All your debt combined shouldn’t exceed 36 percent of gross monthly income.

 So do the math.
 If you make $100,000 a year, your total housing cost shouldn't be more than $28,000, or $2,333 a month.
-On the other hand, if you have no other debt, you might consider pushing this a bit higher, but avoid exceeding 36 percent total.
-(Tip: try using an online Mortgage Affordability Calculator to help you run the numbers.)
+However, if you have no other debt, you might consider pushing this a bit higher, but avoid exceeding 36 percent total.
+And remember, just because you might qualify for more doesn’t mean you should.
+(Tip: try using an online mortgage affordability calculator to run the numbers.)